jenniferbeni/home/repo/README.md

 We're creating a process that pulls files from any Github repo so anyone can quickly interact with any repo.
 We'll provide a dropdown with our default repos, and a field for entering new repos.

-### 2. Why do we need to have the RAG system here
+### 2. How will the RAG system be used in the home repo?

-The home repo is being designed to explore progress toward UN Goals.
-It will allow anyone to customize within their own website to configuration for locations and topics.
-One of the parameters will be the external repo containing the training material to use within the home page.
+The home repo is being designed to explore progress toward UN Goals and environmental impact data visualization.
+Parameters will allow anyone to customize the content of the home page by setting locations and topics.

+One of the parameters will be the path to the GitHub repo containing the RAG training material to use within the home page.

 ### 3. How are users going to use the RAG model?